What AT&T's Time Warner deal means for Verizon

 As a result, the telecoms are looking for growth elsewhere.

-Verizon invested in AOL and Yahoo with the goal of building a billion-user media business that could rival Facebook (FB, Tech30) and Google (GOOG) for advertising sales online and on smartphones.
+Verizon invested in AOL and Yahoo with the goal of building a billion-user media business that could rival Facebook (FB) and Google (GOOG) for advertising sales online and on smartphones.

 AT&T, on the other hand, is betting on a TV and movie powerhouse that will almost immediately boost its revenue once the acquisition is completed.